tae898/age-gender/README.md

 ## Running and deploying the models

 We provide the gender and the age models, which are trained on IMDB, WIKI, and Adience datasets.
 The gender model is a binary classification and the age model is a 101-class (from 0 to 100 years old) classification.
+They are MLPs with dropout, batch norm, and residual connections.
 They can be found at `./models/gender.pth` and `./models/age.pth`, respectively.
 Both are light-weight.
 Running on a CPU is enough.

 `app.py` is a flask server app that receives accepts 512-dimensional arcface embeddings and returns estimated genders and ages.
 You can also run this on a docker container.
 Build the container by running